ipa-lab/docs.hackingbuddy/src/app/docs/core-concepts/executables/page.md

     description: 'HackingBuddyGPT: how to execute?'
 ---

-When it comes to executables, the most important tool is `hackingBuddyGPT` (whcih is also called `wintermute.py` within the repository).
+When it comes to executables, the most important tool is `hackingBuddyGPT` (which is also called `wintermute.py` within the repository).
 This python program identifies all implemented use-cases/agents and their respective configuration options, and allows end-users to configure and start an use-case/agent.

 The following `hackingBuddyGPT` output lists all currently available use-cases: